Elementor Free review

 How much does Elementor Pro cost?

-If you only need Elementor Pro for your own website, you pay $ 49.00 for the first year, and thereafter $ 36.75 per year (25% discount on the normal rate for renewal).
+If you only need Elementor Pro for your own website, you pay $ 49.00 per year.

-Lots of features, lots of styling options and settings, yet very easy to use.
+Elementor’s popularity isn’t without reason; they offer lots of features, lots of styling options and settings, yet it’s still very easy to use.

 When I first started using the free version I thought “why would anyone buy the premium version if you put all those features in the free version already?”